aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/split-screen/_index.md

             const workbook = new Workbook(new Uint8Array(arrayBuffer));
             const sheet = workbook.worksheets.get(0);

-            // Remove split and then split worksheet into four parts sheet.removeSplit();
+            // Remove split and then split the worksheet into four parts sheet.removeSplit();
             sheet.split();